Land Yeo: River course

-It then flows north beneath the A370 road and the Bristol to Exeter railway line close to an old Roman settlement at Gatcombe.
-It then flows west past the Tyntesfield Estate, north of Nailsea where it is crossed by Jacklands Bridge and south of Wraxall, continuing through a man made watercourse, past Tickenham where it is the northern boundary of the Tickenham, Nailsea and Kenn Moors SSSI.
+It flows north beneath the A370 road and the Bristol to Exeter railway line close to an old Roman settlement at Gatcombe.
+The weir at Watercress Farm marks the start of the formal statutory main river designation of the Land Yeo.
+Flowing west past the Tyntesfield Estate it has been diverted north and embanked into higher ground around what is now the Barn Public House.
+The original much smaller channel is still fed via a sluice through the water meadows.
+The Land Yeo continues to the north of Nailsea where it is crossed by Jacklands Bridge and south of Wraxall, continuing through a man-made channel, past Tickenham where it is the northern boundary of the Tickenham, Nailsea and Kenn Moors SSSI.

-It then passes under the M5 motorway, through Clevedon where it joins the Middle Yeo and drains into the Bristol Channel.
+It then passes under the M5 motorway, through Clevedon where it joins the Middle Yeo and drains at low tide through the tidal sluice into the Severn Estuary.

 Mills

 During the 18th and 19th centuries the Land Yeo powered a series of mills, with some dating back to the time of the Domesday Book.
 These included corn and gristmills and those adapted for the production of snuff.

 There were three mills on the Land Yeo in Barrow Gurney.
 The Upper Barrow Mill, which had an Overshot water wheel, was a Gristmill which is known to have been operating in 1839.
 By 1866 it was running as a corn mill, and ceased operation by 1935.
 The Middle Mill was converted to snuff manufacture by Peter Lilly a tobacconist from Bristol around 1800 and became part of the W.D. & H.O.
 Wills tobacco manufacturing company.
 It ceased mill operations by 1839 and by 1885 both the leat and millpond had disappeared.
 The Lower Mill is known have been grinding corn in the 19th century.
 It was rebuilt in 1909 when an iron overshot watermill of 14 ft diameter was installed and steam power introduced.
 The mill is still used to produce animal feeds, however the waterwheel and millpond, which remain, are no longer in use.